zwave-js/node-zwave-js/docs/api/endpoint.md

 readonly commandClasses(): CCAPIs
 ```

-This property provides access to simplified APIs that are taylored to specific CCs.
+This property provides access to simplified APIs that are tailored to specific CCs.

 Make sure to check support of each API using `API.isSupported()` before using it, since all other API calls will throw if the API is not supported.
 Example: